Level 1 mine emergency exercise reports

 - View the 2015 level 1 emergency exercise video.

-- Read the Recognised Standard 08 - conduct of mine emergency exercises for guidance on how to conduct mine emergency exercises.
+- Read the Recognised Standard 08 - conduct of mine emergency exercises (PDF, 644KB) for guidance on how to conduct mine emergency exercises.

 - View all past reports of level 1 mine emergency exercises.